 - 1. Elect eight directors to serve until the 2022 annual meeting of stockholders and until their respective successors are duly elected and qualify; - 2.
 Approve a non-binding, advisory resolution to approve the compensation paid to our named executive officers for the year ended December 31, 2020, as described in the accompanying proxy statement; - 3.
-Approve the amendment of our incentive equity plan as set forth in the First Amendment to the 2020 Omnibus Incentive Plan attached to the accompanying proxy statement as Appendix A; - 4.
-Approve the amendment of our charter as set forth in the Articles of Amendment attached to the accompanying proxy statement as Appendix C; - 5.
-Ratify the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021; and - 6.
+Approve the amendment of our charter as set forth in the Articles of Amendment attached to the accompanying proxy statement as Appendix A; - 4.
+Ratify the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021; and - 5.
 Transact such other business as may properly come before the meeting and any adjournments or postponements thereof.

-Stockholders of record at the close of business on March 30, 2021 will be entitled to notice of and to vote at the Annual Meeting.
+Stockholders of record at the close of business on [] will be entitled to notice of and to vote at the Annual Meeting.
 To participate in the Annual Meeting via live webcast, you will need the 16-digit control number included on your Notice Regarding the Availability of Proxy Materials, on your proxy card, and on the instructions that accompany your proxy materials.
 The Annual Meeting will begin promptly at 10:00 a.m.
 Eastern Time.
 Online check-in will begin at 9:45 a.m.
 Eastern Time.
 Please allow ample time for the online check-in procedures.